jonbrennecke/node-simd/README.md

+Virtue
+===

-Pseudo-SIMD Instruction bytecode serialization schema
+####Pseudo-SIMD Instruction bytecode serialization schema

-This is "Pseudo-SIMD" in that it embodies the definition of Singular Instruction Multiple Data.
-However the serialized instructions bear no resembelance to actual SIMD instructions at all.
+This is a "Pseudo-SIMD" instruction set in that it embodies the definition of Singular Instruction Multiple Data.
+However the serialized instructions bear no resembelance to actual SIMD instructions whatsoever.

-OPCODE
+_OPCODE_
 	- determines which instruction
 	- the opcode determines the number of operands for which to look (0, 1 or 2)
 	- 6 bits
 	- there are 64 possible instructions

-R/I/M
+_R/I/M_
 	- determine whether the first operand is a register, immediate or memory address
 	- 2 bits
 	- 0 = register
 	- 1 = immediate
 	- 2 = memory

-Register
+_Register_
 	- only present if the R/I/M field designates that the operand is a register
 	- a number between 0 and 31 determining which register r00-r31 is used
-Memory
+_Memory_
 	- a memory address
 	- 4B possible addresses == 4GB of memory